 - Not every mouse is brave enough (especially if it finds food somewhere else) to approach a new object right on the first day.
 Sometimes results come after 24 hours, so do not remove the trap too early.
 Using more than one snap trap can lead to faster results and a higher success rate.

 You can find many snap trap models in your local store and online as well.
 Most of them work great, but some models are not sensitive enough and often mice can easily eat the bait and walk away.

 Tomcat has a reliable snap trap, it costs only a few bucks and one package contains two traps.
 On the package, it says that the trap is disposable but you can reuse it as many times as you want (and you can remove the mouse without touching it).

 Some people prefer non-toxic glue traps to snap traps, but I think, altogether, the latter ones are a better choice.
-Glue traps can be effective in many cases, but sometimes mice, especially adult ones, avoid it.
+Glue traps can be effective in many cases, but sometimes mice, especially adult ones, avoid them.

-In your apartment place the trap along the wall where mice travel and use multiple if you need fast results.
 You can make the trap more attractive to mice by putting a tiny amount of peanut butter in the middle of the trap.